andreihar/andreihar/README.md

 <img align="right" alt="Coding" width="360" src="code.gif">

-- 🎓 I'm currently pursuing a Bachelor's degree in Computer Science with a specialisation in Artificial Intelligence at Simon Fraser University.
+- 🎓 I'm currently pursuing a Bachelor's degree in Computer Science with a specialisation in Artificial Intelligence and Visual and Interactive Computing at Simon Fraser University.

 - 👨‍💻 I'm currently engaged in enhancing the representation of [Taiwanese Hokkien][taigi] by leveraging a Neural Machine Translator and developing Programming Toolboxes that simplify the creation of programming applications for the language.